|Nutritional Guidelines (per serving)|

 Using a one-inch cookie scoop, portion dough onto parchment-lined sheet pans, spacing two inches apart.
 Using the bottom of a glass that has been dipped in flour, lightly tamp the dough twice to flatten it.

-Repeat with remainder of cookie dough, dipping the glass in more flour, as necessary, so cookies won't stick.
+Repeat with the remainder of cookie dough, dipping the glass in more flour, as necessary, so cookies won't stick.

 Bake eight to ten minutes or until the edges are starting to brown but still quite light in color overall.
 Remove from oven.
 Cool five minutes on sheet pans and then transfer to a wire rack to cool completely.